 - facts vs. emotion: facts have a hard time in our society now.
 Beliefs and emotions reign supreme in many circles.

-- Protecting self vs. others: Masks protect others from you.
+- Protecting self vs. others: Masks often protect others from you.
 They may protect you too, but many people are looking out for #1.

 - state power vs. individual liberty